ux-studies/kubernetes-cli-console-study-2021/README.md

 Finally, we share participant recommendations for improving each tool interface and our own design insights observed from the study to inform the future design of Kubernetes tool interfaces.

-# Study 1: Survey of how Tool Preference Varies by Task and Breakdown of Task Frequencies
+# Study 1: Survey of how Tool Preference Varies by Task and Breakdown of Task Type Frequencies

 ![Survey0](https://github.com/ux-studies/kubernetes-cli-console-study-2021/blob/main/Survey0.png)
 ![Survey1](https://github.com/ux-studies/kubernetes-cli-console-study-2021/blob/main/Survey1.png)

+# Study 2: User Study of Kubernetes Debugging Task Using the `kubectl` CLI and OpenShift web console

+# Study 3: Quantifying User Tool Preference for a Kubernetes Debugging Task